BitcoinDesign/Guide/guide/payments/receive.md

 </div>

-As the blockchain only stores the amount and addresses involved in a transaction, any additional information must be stored in your application.
-It’s also possible to share some of these details with senders by encoding them in [payment links]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).
-Either way, these details have to be manually inputted.
+Since the Bitcoin blockchain only stores a limited amount of payment information, such as the amount and addresses involved in a transaction, any additional information must be stored in your application.
+This additional information can be vital in providing context to wallet owners on their spending habits and payment histories.
+It is possible for receivers to share some of these extra details with senders by encoding them in [payment links]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).
+Either way, these details have to be manually inputted when generating a payment request.

 The following are the standard properties of a payment link:

 - **Address** – The destination of the payment
 - **Amount** – How much is being requested (optional)
-- **Label** – For example the name of who is sending the payment (optional)
+- **Label** – For example, the name of who is sending the payment (optional)
-- **Message** – For example the purpose of payment (optional)
+- **Message** – For example, the purpose of payment (optional)

-Not all applications support storing or even sharing additional details as payment links.
-Try to find the right balance between convenience and usefulness for your target audience.
+Not all applications support storing or even sharing payment links with these details.
+When providing this functionality, find the right balance between convenience and usefulness for your target audience.
+Try to also think of ways that you can make inputting these details take less time, so it isn't burdensome.

 <div class="image-slide-gallery">